nyumaya/nyumaya_audio_recognition/README.md

 Classify audio with neural nets on embedded systems like the Raspberry Pi.
 This should run on any Linux system fine, on other systems at least the recording implementation has to be changed.

 Audio classification using Tensorflow.
+To run the demo you have to download at least one of the models and provide the path to the label and graph file.
+Currently you can change the sensitivity in streaming_example.py.
+All models contain a result file wich describes the false positive/accuracy tradeoff.

-To run the demo: python streaming_example.py --labels models/speech_command/labels.txt --graph models/speech_command/conv-res-mini_frozen.pb
+python streaming_example.py --labels models/speech_command/labels.txt --graph models/speech_command/conv-res-mini_frozen.pb

 On the Pi Zero Tensorflow takes a few seconds to load.
 The demo captures audio from the default microphone.

-Accuracy is not perfect yet, especially on false positives.

 ## Dependencies:
 numpy,tensorflow